2 people found this helpful

 We’ve got to grips with what is biodegradable, but what about the difference between biodegradable and non-biodegradable materials?

-- Plastics – such as bags, bottles etc.
+- Plastics – such as tires, bags, bottles etc.

 - Man-made fibres – such as nylon

-- Certain construction waste – such as rubber tyres
+- Certain construction waste – such as concrete and metal

 - Electrical hardware – such as cables, wires, DVDs, mobile phones etc.